unifiedfx/UFX.Orleans.SignalRBackplane/README.md

 ```

 ### Sending from an external client
-If you need to send a message from an external client, you can use the `UFX.Orleans.SignalR.Client` package.
+If you need to send a message from an external client, you can use the `UFX.Orleans.SignalRBackplane.Client` package.
 This package provides an extension point to allow you to use an [Orleans Client](https://learn.microsoft.com/en-us/dotnet/orleans/host/client?pivots=orleans-7-0) to send messages to the SignalR backplane.

 To add the external signalr hub service, you can call `AddSignalRHubContexts` on your silo client builder.